Repetitive Strain Injuries – Are You A Victim Of It?

 Symptoms may occur at any time i.e. during work, immediately after work, or even many hours (or days) after work.
 Typically, one first experience symptoms when he is not working.
 For example, an injured worker may have no pain at work and wake up in the night with a painful neck or arm.

-Jobs that pose a particularly high risk of RSI are:
+Jobs that pose a particularly high risk of repetitive strain injuries are:

 - Assembly line worker